camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 | URL  | `url` (standalone) or `externalUrl`        |
 | UUID | `uuid` (standalone) or `clusterUuid`       |

-Identifiers follow a naming rule, in parameters and data attributes alike:
+Identifiers follow a naming rule in parameters and data attributes alike:

 - Unique technical identifiers are suffixed with **key**, for example, `userTaskKey`, `processInstanceKey`, or `userKey`.
 These are numeric values in most cases.
 - Other identifiers, such as copied identifiers from the BPMN XML, may be arbitrarily named but are usually suffixed with **id**, for example, `processDefinitionId`.